-Mike Silcox is a 40 year veteran of the insurance industry, president of the Western Elite Insurance Solutions.
+Mike Silcox is a 40 plus year veteran of the insurance industry, and president of the Western Elite Insurance Solutions.
 For the past 25 years, Mike has focused on insurance in the health care industry, specializing in skilled nursing, memory care, and hospice facilities.
 Mike spent his youth in the San Francisco Bay Area, living with and surrounded by musicians and its eclectic music scene.
 Music has always had a special place in Mike’s life.
 Married to a successful radio DJ for the past 29 years, Lynda Clayton, Mike has been constantly exposed to many musical genres and artists.

 When Mike met Ann at the Landmark Curriculum, he was immediately drawn to Ann’s vision of using music as medicine.
 He had many clients that could benefit from their collaborative effort.
 After viewing “Alive Inside,” he was so inspired he contacted Dan Cohen, the social worker featured in the film, to see how he and Ann could help further the cause to bring personalized music to Alzheimer’s and Dementia patients in the Sacramento area.
 Since then, they have expanded their vision to include all forms of music as therapy.

 With over 35 years as a full time radio personality collectively in Sacramento (KSS) (KGBY), Los Angeles (KMET, KLOS), San Diego (KGB-FM), and Phoenix (KDKB), Lynda Clayton is a gregarious, motivating talent with a gift for immediately connecting with people.